terdelyi/phanstatic/README.md

 ## Build

-To build static files from your `content` directory run the following command in your root folder:
+To build static files from your `content` directory to the `dist` folder run the following command in your root folder:

 ```
 php ./vendor/bin/phanstatic build